 Staying in Chiado is not only good for its proximity to other neighborhoods, but Chiado itself has loads to offer: You can have your morning coffee in the iconic café “Café A Brasileira”.
 If you are a fan of contemporary art, “The National Museum of Contemporary Art” is located here.
 There are also several other art galleries and an archeological museum in Chiado.

 If you want some quiet place for your accommodation but don’t want to miss out on being in the center, Principe Real is the best choice for you.
 This neighbor has a beautiful garden where you can have your morning detours.
 It also offers a beautiful view of the city and the river if you go to Miradouro de São Pedro de Alcântara.
-Principe Real is also the host of some of the best restaurants and cafes of Lisbon.
+Principe Real is also the host of some of the best restaurants and cafes in Lisbon.

 Baixa is close to the Chiado neighborhood.
 Contrary to Principe Real, Baixa is often quite loud and busy, however, while your stay in Baixa, you can just walk around the center without needing any transportation.
 Due to its centrality, you’ll find many attractions around you: Praça do Comércio, Santa Justa elevator, Lisbon Story Centre, Rua Augusta archway, Rossio square.